 Stephen Ministers are trained laypeople who provide confidential, one-to-one care to people experiencing a difficult time in life, such as grief, divorce, job loss, relocation, or separation due to military deployment.
 Stephen Ministers offer a listening ear and a non-judgmental presence where love and care are the focus.
-If you would like to be matched up with a Stephen Minister, please contact Wanda Johnson, Stephen Minister Leader, at (703)978-3042 or email Wanda.
+If you would like to be matched up with a Stephen Minister, please contact Cassie Brown, Minister of Care at Prince of Peace.

 Local Support Agencies